 How to Choose the Right Cane

-When used correctly, the right cane improves balance and reduces the risk of falling by widening the base of support, as well as decreasing weight on lower-body joints, says Lori Ramage, a physical therapist and the Joint Club Coordinator at Banner Boswell Medical Center in Sun City, Ariz.
+When used correctly, the right cane improves balance and reduces the risk of falling by widening the base of support, as well as decreasing weight on lower-body joints like the hips, knees, ankles and feet, says Lori Ramage, a physical therapist and the Joint Club Coordinator at Banner Boswell Medical Center in Sun City, Arizona.

-The most common styles of canes are single point, and quad or three-point canes.
-Ramage says most people with arthritis need only single-point canes, and those with a neurological impairment are best suited to quad canes, because they can put more weight on them.
+The most common types of canes are single-point, and quad- or three-point canes.
+Most people with arthritis only need single-point canes.
+Those with a neurological impairment, significant weaknesses or balance limitations are best suited to quad canes, because they can handle more weight.